Find a Lender-Approved Local Conveyancer in Market Drayton

 • Onions & Davies Ltd, 91 Cheshire Street, Market Drayton, Shropshire, TF9 3AF

-• Undertaking Market Drayton conveyancing searches with respect to the property
+• Undertaking Market Drayton conveyancing searches for the title

-• Assessing draft contract pack and other documentation prepared the vendor’s lawyer
+• Considering the draft contract and other papers received from the vendor’s solicitor

 • Agreeing the wording for the Transfer document